tux4kids/Tuxpaint-Android/app/src/main/jni/tuxpaint/docs/es_ES.UTF-8/README.txt

                  Click the mouse and hold it to choose the starting point of the line.
 As you move the mouse around, a thin 'rubber-band' line will show where the line will be drawn.
+At the bottom, you'll see the angle of your line, in degrees.
+A line going straight to the right is 0°, a line going straight up is 90°, a line going straight left is 180°, a line going straight down is 270°, and so on.

                  Let go of the mouse to complete the line.
 A "sproing!" sound will play.